jaxmandev/Python_Task3/README.md

 ## Instructions
 ```
-Given the below scoring create a Scrabble word calculator that will provide the correct scores dependent on the string provided.
+- Given the below scoring create a Scrabble word calculator.
+- It will provide the correct scores dependent on the string provided.
 ```

 ```